Access to information under the Freedom of Information Act

 If you are unhappy with the way we have handled your request, you can make a complaint to the Australian Information Commissioner who may investigate our actions.
 More information is available from the OAIC.
 The Commonwealth Ombudsman can also investigate complaints about our actions.
 However, the Commonwealth Ombudsman and the Information Commissioner will consult to avoid the same matter being investigated twice.

-View the National Archives of Australia's Freedom of Information delegations (pdf, 525kB).
+View the National Archives of Australia's Freedom of Information (FOI) Delegations – October 2017 (pdf, 99kB).

 Information Publication Scheme